Kyle0923/gdb_dump_obj/Readme.md

 Tested POD, union, stl, std::string, Enum and Class with virtual inheritance

-C-style strings (char[] and const char *) are not well formatted, but given my usecase rarely use these two as strings and char[] are often used as a memory buffer instead, I am leaving them as is
+C-style strings (char[] and const char *) are treated as strings, if you are using them as buffers, you need to change the handling for these types

-STL containers could also use more handlings, but again, my usage is mostly on POD, so I am leaving the STLs to the GDB printer function

 # usage
 update the `driver_func()` in dump_obj.py to set up the debugging context